 The following services are covered to the maximums in the current Dental Association fee guide in the province where the service is performed.

 All maximums are per team member or dependent.
-Specialist fees are paid at 120% of the General Practitioner fee guide.
+Specialist fees are paid at the specialist fee guide.

 Basic preventative and restorative services